rbeiter/raspberrypi-pico/pio01/README.txt

 then it makes it a 12Mhz clock and in theory it will blink faster ( the internal clock has a very wide range so technically it could be almost 12MHz but is probably between 4 and 8).

+Added a preliminary quick and dirty assembler to generate the pio instructions.